Body camera video captures BSO deputy punching suspect handcuffed to hospital bed

 POMPANO BEACH, FLA.
 (WSVN) - The Broward Public Defender’s Office is accusing a deputy of using excessive force on a handcuffed suspect.

-Deputy Jorge Sobrino investigated and subsequently arrested David O’Connell for resisting without violence.
+Deputy Jorge Sobrino investigated and subsequently arrested 26-year-old David O’Connell for resisting without violence.

 Before being taken to jail, O’Connell was transported to North Broward Medical Center to be evaluated.